Owolabenjade/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 7 is a script that creates a new global variable.
 It uses the export command to achieve this.
 Task 8 is a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line
 Task 9 is a script that will evaluate the expression to divide the value of the environment variable of POWER by the value of the environment variable of DIVIDE
+Task 10 is a script that demonstrate how to use shell variables and expansions in bash.